'Verified human': Worldcoin users queue up for iris scans

 "I think going forward AI will be hard to distinguish from human and I think this potentially solves that problem and that’s pretty amazing," he said, declining to give his full name for privacy reasons.

-Ali, a 22-year-old chemical engineering student who has invested some of his student loan in crypto, said he calculated that the 25 free tokens could be sold for $70 to $80 at current prices.
+Ali, a 22-year-old chemical engineering student who has invested some of his student loan in crypto, said he calculated that the 25 free tokens could be sold for US$70 to US$80 at current prices.

 "I told my brother about it this morning.
 I told him 'it's free money, you want to come with me to get it?'"